Fiend (film)

 Fiend is a 1980 American B movie science fiction horror film directed and written by low-budget filmmaker Don Dohler, shot in Perry Hall, Maryland and starring Don Leifert, Elaine White, Richard Nelson, and George Stover.
 The film had U.S. theatrical release in September 1980.

 Plot

-An evil spirit enters a graveyard and reanimates the corpse of music teacher Eric Longfellow (Don Leifert).
+An evil spirit enters a graveyard and reanimates the corpse of music teacher Eric Longfellow.
 However, in order to stay alive, he has to wrap his hands around his victims' throats to absorb their life essences.
-When he moves to the suburbs of Baltimore, Maryland, his neighbor Gary Kender (Richard Nelson) begins to suspect something just is not right with Mr. Longfellow.
+When he moves to the suburbs of Baltimore, Maryland, his neighbor Gary Kender begins to suspect something just is not right with Mr. Longfellow.